Changes for 2024

-Other stuff: Each distance entails a double trip/tap down the Pinhoti Connector Trail.
+Other stuff: The taps on the Pinhoti Connector Trail are completed on Saturday/Sunday of the race.
 The 50k course uses a half loop route as part of the 2nd loop.
-100M runners will be able to pick up (and drop off) a pacer at any of three locations after finishing the 2nd loop (~40 miles).
+200M/100M runners will be able to pick up (and drop off) a pacer after finishing the 2nd loop (~40 miles).
 100k runners will be able to pick up a pacer after 1 1/2 loops.
+72-hr runners may have a pacer after 24 hours.
 The locations for pacer pick up/drop off will be at any aid point where crew access is allowed.
 Dropping pacers is permissible though-out the course, but runners must let aid station personnel know that their pacer has been abandoned on the last trail section.
-The official start times on Saturday morning are: 100M race - 3 am, 100k race - 5 am, 50k race - 7 am.
-The 7 am start is after twilight so no headlamps should be needed at those starts.
+Note that the 7 am and 8 am starts are after twilight so no headlamps should be needed at those starts.
 The race starts are by clocktime to sync aid station clocks.

 Crew vehicles: Please consider the terrain and maneuver areas when choosing your crew vehicle(s).
 Do not use an RV or pull a trailer.
 For moving between aid stations, use smaller vehicles or share rides.
 If the roads become icy, then the Park Manager may close the upper road and crew will have to walk to the Cool Springs Overlook AS.

 NOTE: The elevation change on this course is large!
 The GPS tracks taken so far have varied quite a bit, but it would be best to prepare for a total elevation gain on the 100M of 25-27k ft.